2300030869KLU/healthcare-analytics-data-warehouse/README.md

 measured_at
 ```

-All sensor generators use these SAME timestamps.
+All healthcare sensor generators use these SAME timestamps.

 ---